BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 scoreVictory Point if there are more friendly models than enemy models within 3" of the Objective.
 If there is at least one friendly model, and no enemy models, within 3" of this Objective, you instead score 2 Victory Points.You score 2 Victory Points if there are more friendly models than enemy models within 3" of the Objective marker in your opponent's deployment zone.
 If there is at least one friendly model, and no enemy models, within 3" of this Objective, you instead score 4 Victory Points.You score 1 Victory Point for causing one or more Wounds on the enemy leader (Wounds prevented by a successful Fate roll do not count).
-If you kill the enemy leader, you instead score 2 Victory Points.You score 1 Victory Point if the enemy force is Broken at the end of the game.SCENARIO 16 — DESTROY THE SUPPLIES]
+If you kill the enemy leader, you instead score 2 Victory Points.You score 1 Victory Point if the enemy force is Broken at the end of the game.SCENARIO 16 â€” DESTROY THE SUPPLIES]

 [*By destroying the supplies and rations of their enemy, one force can